ludbek/mithril-componentx/readme.md

 class Dialog extends Component {
 	name: "dialog", // name is required for localizing style, else will throw error. getStyle (vnode) {
-		// The JSON is one to one mapping of CSS as we will see later
+		// The JSON is one to one mapping of CSS as we will see later.
-		// If a property is in 'camelCase', it will be converted to 'snake-case'. return {
+		// If a property is in 'camelCase', it will be converted to 'snake-case'.
+		// The selector must start with root dom, in this example its ".tble",
+		// check the root dom at the view. return {
 			".tbl": {
 				"display": "table",